Barak (tribe): Settlements

 The region that Barak Turkmens inhabit is called the Barak Plain, which is also known as Northern Manbij or Tell Basher Plain (Tilbaşar Ovası).
 The Barak Plain covers three districts of the province of Gaziantep: Karkamış, Nizip, and Oğuzeli.
 Barak Turkmens populate at least 45 villages in Nizip district, further 18 villages in Oğuzeli district, and all of Karkamış district including the main town.
-They share some of the villages with other tribes including the Abdal.
-There are also Barak settlements in İzmir Province, Niğde Province and Nevşehir Province.
+They share some of the villages with other tribes including the Abdals.
+There are also Barak settlements in Kilis Province, İzmir Province, Niğde Province and Nevşehir Province.
+Baraks inhabit several more villages in the Jarabulus Subdistrict of northern Syria.
 There are a few Arabic-speaking Baraks near Akçakale.

 Culture

 Clothes

 Barak Turkmen women traditionally wear üç etek with a belt.
 An orange headscarf known as "Ahmediye" worn by women as a part of their traditional folk costume is an iconic piece that has become a symbol of the Baraks.
 This often features roses and feathers known as "tozak."
 On some occasions, a fez with coins is worn over Ahmediye.
 Men wear aba with regional patterns and shalwar with a keffiyeh wrapped around the waist.
 A white keffiyeh may be worn on the head.